bcgov/digital-journeys/docs/Alert banner/index.md

 ![](alert-danger.png)
 ![](alert-success.png)

+### Update Alert banner details
+Please connect to the WebAPI PostgreSQL database and manually update the `alert_note` table accordingly.
+For connection instructions, please refer to the information provided [here](../cleanup-environment.md)

 ## Future enhancement
 Currently, there is no frontend developed for managing alert banners.
 Below is a list of features that can be reviewed, and required features can be selected for implementation.
 It is not necessary to add all the features/points:
 - Add an API to modify any alert banner at any time.